MattBrs/CS1---UniversityCourse/README.md

-# UniversityProjects
+# CS1
-Repo with university exercises
+Repo with exercises and useful files from CS1 course at University of Trento